 Google Policy – Artificial Link Building

 Google stepped up its program about having artificial (purchased) links pointing at your site.
-This isn’t a new policy, but an attempt to becoming more vocal and taking action about this type of behavior.
+This isn’t a new policy, but an attempt to become more vocal and taking action about this type of behavior.

 As of 2012 many site owners have reported getting messages from Google regarding link violations.
 Scanning Google Webmaster Help forums will provide the adequate explanation.
 Google, when they detect a site using techniques that are outside Google’s Webmaster Guidelines, specifically, possibly artificial or unnatural links pointing to your site intended to manipulate search ranking, requests that site owners make changes to your site to meet Google’s quality guidelines.
 Examples of unnatural linking could include buying links to improve page rank or participating in link schemes.
 Google requests that you make changes, and resubmit your site for reconsideration in Google’s search results.
 This includes unnatural links pointing to your site that you are unable to control or remove.
 In those instances, Google requests that you provide details in your reconsideration request.